eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/development-view/overview.md

 ## Introduction

-This document provides developers with ressources to accelerate the development of apps and services.
+This document provides developers with resources to accelerate the development of apps and services.

 ## Capabilities of a DCM application